A nested sequence of inequivalent Rindler vacua : Universal Relic Thermality of Planckian origin: Outline of the calculation

+\item Lastly, the density of the particle excitations in the Rindler vacuum is exactly half the number density of the of excitations had the vacuum been inertial.
+Nevertheless, the Boltzmann factor (ratio of excitations across different frequencies) remains thermal with the temperature $T_j \propto a_j$.
+This conclusion can also be arrived at from the periodicity of the correlation functions in the vacuum of $R_0$ as perceived from the frame $R_1$ (see Appendix C in the Supplementary Material).

-In a wide variety of 1+1 dimensional curved spacetimes with a bifurcate Killing horizon one can introduce global Kruskal-like coordinates with the past and future horizons, thereby separating the spacetime into $R,F,L,P$ regions and a nested Rindler structure therein.
-The timelike Killing vector in the $R$ region allows a Rindler-like coordinate system in $R$ which is static, allowing a natural set of positive/negative frequency modes.
-We will now illustrate this feature in the case of 1+1 dimensional Schwarzschild spacetime.
+\end{itemize} This property of relic thermality can be expected to persist for any frame which remains in a region of spacetime which is not maximally extended.
+For instance, in a wide variety of 1+1 dimensional curved spacetimes with a bifurcate Killing horizon one can introduce global Kruskal-like coordinates with the past and future horizons, thereby separating the spacetime into $R,F,L,P$ regions and a nested Rindler structure therein.
+We will now illustrate the feature of reminiscent Planck scale thermality in the case of 1+1 dimensional Schwarzschild spacetime.